TerryRuskoski/terryruskoski.github.io/case-studies/steering-committee.md

+---
+layout: default
+title: Aligning a First-Year Graduate Curriculum with Learner Experience and Program Outcomes
+permalink: /case-studies/steering-committee/
+---

-# Redesigning a First-Year Graduate Curriculum Around the Learner Experience
+# Aligning a First-Year Graduate Curriculum with Learner Experience and Program Outcomes

 ## Overview